 Civil aviation policy to come for cabinet nod in January

-Civil aviation ministry plans to put up the draft for approval by third week of January.
+Civil aviation ministry plans to put up the draft civil aviation policy for cabinet approval by third week of January.

 “We met airlines today and have taken their inputs.
 We will be holding discussions internally on the policy on Thursday and hope to put up the policy before cabinet by third week of January,” a senior civil aviation ministry official said.
 The ministry has received over 450 comments from various stake holders on the draft policy.